-Picking up a credit card after bankruptcy may seem like a huge risk, but this step could actually be crucial to helping you recover.
-After all, having a credit card will give you the opportunity to prove your creditworthiness and to have all your credit movements reported to the three credit bureaus.
+Picking up a credit card after bankruptcy may seem like a huge risk, but this step could actually help you recover.
+Having a credit card will give you the opportunity to prove your creditworthiness and have all your credit movements reported to the three credit bureaus.
 With enough positive reporting on your credit reports, you’ll have a shot at moving past bankruptcy and getting a fresh start on your finances.

-Unfortunately, card issuers aren’t necessarily eager to extend a line of credit to individuals with a bankruptcy in the recent past, which is why bankruptcy credit cards tend to be few and far between.
-However, credit cards for people with bankruptcies do exist if you look hard enough.
-Cards in this niche tend to be secured credit cards instead of unsecured, meaning you’ll have to put down a cash deposit as collateral to get started.
+Unfortunately, card issuers aren’t usually eager to extend a line of credit to individuals with bankruptcy in their recent past.
+But credit cards for people with bankruptcies do exist if you look hard enough.
+Cards in this niche tend to be secured credit cards, meaning you’ll have to put down a cash deposit as collateral to get started.

 Should you get a credit card after bankruptcy?

-If you hope to rebuild your credit and your finances after bankruptcy, a credit card can help.
-Not only can bankruptcy credit cards make it possible for you to add positive history to your credit reports, they can also help you re-learn positive money habits.
+A credit card can help you rebuild your credit and your finances after bankruptcy.
+Not only can credit cards make it possible for you to add positive history to your credit reports, they can also help you relearn positive money habits.
 But you should only take this step if you’re ready to use a credit card like a debit card.
 That is, only use your credit card for purchases you can afford right away—no financing.

-The Discover it® Secured credit card is our top recommendation among bankruptcy credit cards due to the limited fees you’ll face and the rewards you can earn.
+The Discover it® Secured Credit Card is our top recommendation among bankruptcy credit cards due to the limited fees you’ll face and the rewards you can earn.
 This card doesn’t charge an annual fee, nor does it charge foreign transaction fees.
-You’ll also avoid late fees on your first late payment (after that it is up to $40), and you’ll receive a free access to your FICO score on your monthly credit card statement each month.
+You’ll also avoid late fees on your first late payment (after that it is up to $41), and you’ll receive free access to your FICO score on your monthly credit card statement each month.

 In terms of rewards, this card doles out 2 percent cash back on up to $1,000 in combined spending at gas stations and restaurants each quarter (then 1 percent), as well as 1 percent back on all other purchases.
 Discover will also match all the rewards you earn after the first year.

-The Secured Mastercard® from Capital One is another secured credit card without an annual fee, and it’s easy to get started with an initial deposit as low as $49, $99 or $200, but it can be paid in ($20 minimum) installments within the first 35 days of your application.
-Also note that Capital One will automatically consider you for a higher credit line in as little as 6 months with on-time monthly payments.
+The Capital One Platinum Secured Credit Card is another secured credit card without an annual fee, and it’s easy to get started with an initial deposit as low as $49, $99 or $200, but it can be paid in ($20 minimum) installments within the first 35 days of your application.
+Also, note that Capital One will automatically consider you for a higher credit line in as little as 6 months with on-time monthly payments.